 Let Me Entertain You

 I promise I’m not quoting lines from Robbie Williams’ famous song by mistake…because the usual problem with loyalty programs is that, after some time, they can become just plain boring.
 For example, if you don’t set milestones for loyalty members to reach, there’s no real way to keep up their interest in the long run.

 That’s why I usually recommend having at least three different customer levels in your loyalty program.
 The higher level of loyalty that members reach, the better rewards they can get their hands on.
-And it doesn’t just stop at reward options, it can also mean more fun names and ways to earn points.
+And it doesn’t just stop at reward options; it can also mean more fun names and ways to earn points.
 This gamification of the loyalty program makes customer retention that much easier–by providing an element of fun to their experience.

 Come up with some fun names for each level, that are related to your business and also show your personality!
-Just take the beauty experts at Sephora for example.
-They have three customers levels, namely: Beauty Insider, VIB, and VIB ROUGE.
+Just take the beauty experts at Sephora, for example.
+They have three customer levels, namely: Beauty Insider, VIB, and VIB ROUGE.

 Sephora has three tiers set up for its loyalty members.
 This allows shoppers to reach achievements other than just collecting points, keeping their interest in the long term.

 You Make Me Happy & I Want To Tell Everyone About You

 It’s just a fact of life and loyalty: when shoppers are excited about and satisfied with your program, they’re more willing to talk about it.
 As the good ol’ stat says, 73% of loyalty members are more willing to recommend a company if they have positive experiences with it.
 And the best part is, you can maximize the viral nature of a loyalty program with these three tips:

 - Points for Shares: Let customers earn points by simply sharing one of your pages on Twitter or Facebook or by sending the link to their friends through their favorite channels, i.e., in an email.
 Give them points for the share, telling them you appreciate when they spread the word!